Praneeth-Gandodi/ProjectFlow/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# This a project to save Project Ideas